erikdelange/ITHO-CVU-controller-in-MicroPython/README.md

 ## Problem

 At home, I've got an ITHO central ventilation unit (CVU) with builtin humidity and CO2 sensor.
 However, these sensors only work when the CVU is set to Auto mode.
-In this mode the fan runs at medium speed.
+In this mode the fan in principle runs at medium speed.
 At night this is not needed and also the fan is too noisy for me.
 So I wanted to be able to switch the CVU to low speed around 23:00 hrs, and return to Auto mode early in the morning.

 An excellent job for a microcontroller.
 Many enthusiast have developed hardware and software to control an ITHO CVU.
 However, most code is written in C, and I use microcontrollers running MicroPython.
 So, I converted these C libraries into MicroPython versions.
 Of course that was the easy part.
 All credits go to the developers of these C libraries for their research in the communication protocol ITHO uses.